stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 = $FF
 ```

 The result of adding `$02` + `$FC` + `$01` is `$FF` with no carry bit, so the Carry flag is not set after this subtraction operation.
-If we were to actually perform this operation as a subtraction, rather than converting it into an addition, then we would need to borrow one and so that is why the Carry bit not being set indicates that a bit had to be borrowed.
+If we were to actually perform this operation as a subtraction then we would need to borrow one.
+That is why the Carry flag not being set indicates that the ALU had to borrow a bit.

-To get a complete result, we would have to perform this subtraction using 16-bit signed values, specifically as `$0002` - `$0003`.
-As with addition, if we want to subtract multi-byte values then we have to perform the operation one byte pair at a time, starting with the LSBs and finishing with the MSBs.
+To get a complete result, we would have to perform this subtraction using 16-bit signed values, as `$0002` - `$0003`.
+As with adding multi-byte values, we have to perform the operation one byte pair at a time.
+We start with the LSBs and finish with the MSBs.
 We first ensure that the Carry flag is set before starting the subtraction process.
-The subtraction of the LSBs (`$02` - `$03`) has already been shown:
+We have already seen the subtraction of the LSBs (`$02` - `$03`):

 ```markup
   $02 + ~$03 + Carry